juliangut/slim-routing/README.md

 }
 ```

-#### Group (Class level)
+##### Group (Class level)

 Defines a group in which routes may reside.
-It is not mandatory unless you want to do route grouping or apply middleware to several routes at the same time
+It is not mandatory but useful when you want to do route grouping or apply middleware to several routes at the same time

 ```php
 use Jgut\Slim\Routing\Mapping\Annotation as JSR